kantorlab/rtp-network/README.md

 ### Background (no longer actively maintained)

+Directories below are hidden because they are no longer tracked

-idweek-viz/: Contains scripts and outputs related to visualizations prepared for the IDWeek conference presentation.
+`.idweek-viz/`: Contains scripts and outputs related to visualizations prepared for the IDWeek conference presentation.

-out/: Directory for storing old output files.
+`.out/`: Directory for storing old output files.

-archive/: Contains archived scripts and data that are no longer actively used but kept for reference.
+`.archive/`: Contains archived scripts and data that are no longer actively used but kept for reference.